pbychikhin/email-manager/Postgres/DB_func_ref.md

 * **_domain_add(sp_name TEXT, sp_active BOOLEAN, sp_public BOOLEAN) RETURNS VOID_**
 `sp_name` is a domain name.
 `sp_active` is a flag indicating whether the domain is is action.
-`sp_public` is a flag indication whether the domain allows publishing it's content in the public address book.
+`sp_public` is a flag indicating whether the domain allows publishing it's content in the public address book.
 Both `sp_active` and `sp_public` can be NULL.
 In this case they will be set to table's defaults.
 Adds a new domain.
 Does not return.